codebyavneesh/telco-customer-churn-analytics/README.md

 ## 🧩 Phase 1 — Data Acquisition & Cleaning

-- Raw CSV load karke `.info()`, `.isnull().sum()`, `.duplicated().sum()` se profile kiya
+- Loaded the raw CSV and profiled it with `.info()`, `.isnull().sum()`, `.duplicated().sum()`
-- `TotalCharges` ko `pd.to_numeric(errors='coerce')` se numeric convert kiya — blanks NaN ban gaye
+- Converted `TotalCharges` to numeric using `pd.to_numeric(errors='coerce')` — blanks became NaN
-- `SeniorCitizen` column ko 0/1 se Yes/No mein convert kiya, taaki baaki Yes/No columns ke saath consistent rahe
+- Converted the `SeniorCitizen` column from 0/1 to Yes/No, for consistency with the other Yes/No columns
-- `customerID` unique verify kiya, exact duplicate rows nahi mile
+- Verified `customerID` uniqueness — no exact duplicate rows found

-**Key Insight:** 11 customers (0.16%) ka `TotalCharges` blank tha, aur un sabka `tenure = 0` tha.
-Ye random missingness nahi thi — logical thi (naye customers, abhi tak bill generate hi nahi hua).
-Isliye mean se impute karne ke bajaye, `TotalCharges = 0` set kiya — business-logic-driven decision, jo mean-imputation se zyada defensible hai.
+**Key Insight:** 11 customers (0.16%) had a blank `TotalCharges` value, and all of them had `tenure = 0`.
+This wasn't random missingness — it was logical (new customers who hadn't been billed yet).
+So instead of mean imputation, `TotalCharges` was set to 0 — a business-logic-driven decision that's more defensible than mean imputation.

 ---

 ## 🗄️ Phase 2 — MySQL Schema Design & Load

-Cleaned CSV se teen normalized tables banayi aur load ki:
+Built three normalized tables from the cleaned CSV and loaded them:
 - `customers`
 - `services`
 - `billing`